jppbsi/LibOPF/README.txt

         true labels of the roots to the labels of the nodes in their respective trees in order to evaluate the quality of the clustering.
 The resulting classifier is written in classifier.opf

-opf_knn_classify:

-	This program uses the classifier from opf_cluster to assign labels to a test or training set.
-The accuracy of the process makes sense only when these sets have true labels.
-This accuracy can be measured by opf_accuracy and it represents the quality of the clustering process.

 COMMON (Auxiliary functions) -------------
 opf_distance: